 What is Anthropology?

-Lucid and accessible, What is Anthropology? draws examples from current affairs as well as previous anthropological studies, looking at the history of anthropology, its unique research methods and some of its central concepts, such as society, culture and translation.
+Lucid and accessible, What is Anthropology? draws examples from current affairs as well as previous anthropological studies.
+He looks at the history of anthropology, its unique research methods and some of its central concepts, such as society, culture and translation.

 This second edition contains a new introduction, as well as updates throughout.
 New content includes discussions about Brexit, the rise of the populist Right in Europe, the anthropology of climate change and social media.
 What is Anthropology? shows in persuasive ways why anthropology is a fundamental intellectual discipline, perhaps more so in the 21st century than ever before.

-Thomas Hylland Eriksen is Professor of Social Anthropology at the University of Oslo and former President of the European Association of Social Anthropologists.
-He is the author of numerous classics of anthropology, including Small Places, Large Issues - 4th Edition (Pluto, 2015) and What is Anthropology? - 2nd Edition (Pluto, 2017).
+Thomas Hylland Eriksen is Professor of Social Anthropology at the University of Oslo and former President of the European Association of Social Anthropologists (EASA).
+He is the author of numerous classics of anthropology, including Small Places, Large Issues, Ethnicity and Nationalism and What is Anthropology?

 Part I: Entrances